23 FAQs people ask about commercial disputes

 - What are the basic rules on costs recovery?

-- How does a conditional fee arrangement work?
+- How does a conditional fee arrangement or damages based agreement work?

 - Can I insure against losing?